extendify/partner-installer/README.md

 );
 ```

+## Customize

+You can customize the content of the notice if you wish.
 To update labels, add the following:

 ```php
 $labels = array(